coolOrangeLabs/powerflc-samples/coolorange.flc.transfer.file/README.md

 ## Settings
 ### Workspace and Unique Fields
-The selected **Workspace** is used to transfer item and BOM data from Vault to Fusion Lifecycle.
+The selected **Workspace** is used to transfer item and BOM data from Vault to Fusion 360 Manage.
 A field from this workspace must be chosen as Unique Identifier.
 Typically, this field represents the document name.
 The unique Vault Property defaults to **File Name** and should not be changed.

 ### Workflow Settings
 ![image](https://user-images.githubusercontent.com/5640189/101505267-752ff980-3974-11eb-9db3-250ee5f1a1ab.png)

 #### Upload File Attachments
-If set to "True" all files attached to a file in Vault are be uploaded as attachment to the corresponding Fusion Lifecycle item
+If set to "True" all files attached to a file in Vault are be uploaded as attachment to the corresponding Fusion 360 Manage item

 #### Upload Native Files
-If set to "True" the native file is transferred to Fusion Lifecycle.
+If set to "True" the native file is transferred to Fusion 360 Manage.

 #### Supported File Extensions
-The extensions for the native files that are allowed to be transferred to Fusion Lifecycle.
+The extensions for the native files that are allowed to be transferred to Fusion 360 Manage.
 Only applicable if **Upload Native Files** is set to "True"
 *Note: the supported file extension must be specified as a single string, seperated by semi-colons*

 ### Field Mappings
 An "Item Field Mapping" is available.
-Values from the file properties chosen in **Vault File Property** column will be copied to the Fusion Lifecycle fields chosen in the **Fusion Lifecycle Item Field** column when an item is created or updated in Fusion Lifecycle.
+Values from the file properties chosen in **Vault File Property** column will be copied to the Fusion 360 Manage fields chosen in the **Fusion 360 Manage Item Field** column when an item is created or updated in Fusion 360 Manage.

 ## Job Trigger
 ### Trigger job on Vault file state change